-2. Colorado Heights University
+2. Colorado Mesa University

 The MBA degree at Colorado Mesa University requires students to complete 36 course credits.
 It gives students a broad business background and allows them to focus on a specialized area of study.
 The core requirements includes coursework in Finance, Management, Marketing, Ethics and Law, Accounting, Organizational Theory and Behavior, and Policy and Strategy.